-- Stretching from the far east-end of the county to the west, Eagle County boasts arguably some of the best mountain biking in the state, and perhaps across the country.
-On the mountain alone, Vail offers more than 50 miles of green, blue and black trails to connect tires with track…single track, that is.
+Stretching from the far east-end of the county to the west, Eagle County boasts arguably some of the best mountain biking in the state, and perhaps across the country.
+On the mountain alone, Vail offers more than 50 miles of green, blue and black freeride trails.
 From serious climbing and downhill biking to guided mountain bike tours and road riding, Vail offers something for everyone looking to see more and explore.

-- Every Sunday from 10:00 a.m. to 3:00 p.m, enjoy cruising up and down the promenade that winds through Vail Village; boasting fresh, colorful produce, local food and art vendors, jazzy tunes and samples galore.
+Every Sunday from June 15 through October 5 from 10:00 a.m. to 3:00 p.m, enjoy cruising up and down the promenade that winds through Vail Village; boasting fresh, colorful produce, local food and art vendors, jazzy tunes and samples galore.
 Sound words of advice: bring your recyclable totes, cash and an appetite.

-- Nothing says summer like free live music at Ford Amphitheater while watching the sunset on the Gore with the grass between your toes and a cold beverage in hand.
-Every Tuesday starting June 18, enjoy everything from bluegrass to classic rock to funk and beyond.
+Local favorite free concert series, Hot Summer Nights, offers up everything from bluegrass to classic rock to funk and beyond starting June 17.
 While past highlights include Karl Denson, Leftover Salmon and Toad the Wet Sprocket, this year’s lineup includes performances from Freddy Jones Band, The Revivalists, Robert Randolph & The Family Band and more.
-Doors open at 5:30 p.m. and show starts at 6:30 p.m.

 Brunch at Game Creek Restaurant

-- Enjoy a world-class, five-star on-mountain dining experience at Game Creek Restaurant, located just below Eagle’s Nest and just above the Game Creek Chairlift.
-Starting June 20 through September 1, guests can dine for Sunday brunch from 11am-2pm or drinks/dinner/apps Thursday through Saturday form 5:30pm-8:30pm.
+Enjoy a world-class, five-star on-mountain dining experience at Game Creek Restaurant, located just below Eagle’s Nest and just above the Game Creek Chairlift.
+Starting June 26 through August 30, guests can dine for Sunday brunch from 11am-2pm or drinks/dinner/apps Thursday through Saturday from 5:30pm-8:30pm.
 Travel via gondola, foot or a scenic horseback ride.

-- Grab that fly rod, reel and casting line, and get ready to catch some of the best trout you’ve ever tasted.
+Grab that fly rod, reel and casting line, and get ready to catch some of the best trout you’ve ever tasted.
 Young or old experienced rangler or rookie, fly fishing has become a past-time favorite to fishermen and women who enjoy the getting out into the wilderness and on the water to enjoy the serene sights and sounds of nature.
-Many local shops like Gore Creek Fly Fisherman, which offers free lessons at xxam outside of the Solaris every day during the summer, Fly Fishing Outfitters and Minturn Anglers, offer full- and half-day trips, so be sure to check them out and book your memorable fishing experience on the Colorado waters today.
+Many local shops like Gore Creek Fly Fisherman, which offers free lessons at 10:30 am in Lionshead right by the Eagle Bahn Gondola every day during the summer, Fly Fishing Outfitters and Minturn Anglers, offer full- and half-day trips, so be sure to check them out and book your memorable fishing experience on the Colorado waters today.

 GoPro Mountain Games

-- When it comes to celebrating those stars and stripes on America’s birthday, look no further than Vail.
+When it comes to celebrating those stars and stripes on America’s birthday, look no further than Vail.
 Time honored traditions include a colorful display of fireworks, a parade with performances by the infamous lawn chair orchestra and more, live music, beer garden and food vendors.
-Escape the heat, spend time with family and friends and help ring in the culmination of Vail’s 50th Anniversary Celebration.
+Escape the heat, spend time with family and friends and enjoy the many activities that the mountains offer.